jiangsheng/jiangsheng.github.io/docs/blogs/2018/03/farewell-dsoframer.rst

 discontinued <https://blogs.technet.microsoft.com/windowsitpro/2018/02/01/changes-to-office-and-windows-servicing-and-support/>`__,
 I have to say that I am lucky to have some doctors finally start accepting the side by side UI.
-Maybe the rest will also get use to it now there’s no alternative.
+Maybe the rest will also get use to it now there's no alternative.

 Some issues I encountered over the years

-The click-to-run edition of Office dropped the registry entries required by dsoframer to function .
+* The click-to-run edition of Office dropped the registry entries required by dsoframer to function.

-.Net Programmability support is not a default install option of Office
+* .Net Programmability support is not a default install option of Office.

-Adobe Acrobat Reader shipped with dsoframer too, and uninstall either the reader or my app breaks the remaining one.
+* Adobe Acrobat Reader shipped with dsoframer too, and uninstall either the reader or my app breaks the remaining one.
 Note to self: GuidGen on samples.

-Does not open document if Office is running
+* Does not open document if Office is running.

-Various drawing issues.
+* Various drawing issues.

 I supported embedding Word longer than the Outlook team, I am really not proud of that.